H3llKa1ser/B00t2R00t/Methodology/Cloud/Containers/Kubernetes.md

 ### 1) Apply YAML configuration

-Used to break out of the Kubernetes cluster environment.
+Can be used to break out of the Kubernetes cluster environment or apply other configs in general.

     kubectl apply -f file.yaml